udacity/create-your-own-adventure/english/unnatural_door/remain_inside/remain_inside.md

 You think to yourself, "I've always been mad.
 I know I've been mad, like the most of us...very hard to explain why your are mad, even if you're not mad..."
 Mad for eternity?
+Perhaps.
 Perhaps not?